geobtaa/metadata/docs/recipes/R-03_ckan.md

 ## Step 4: Upload metadata for new records

-Open GEOMG and upload the new items found in `reports/allNewItems_{today's date}.csv`
+Open GBL Admin and upload the new items found in `reports/allNewItems_{today's date}.csv`

 ## Step 5: Delete metadata for retired records

 Unpublish records found in `reports/allDeletedItems_{today's date}.csv`.
-This can be done in GEOMG manually (one by one) or with the [GEOMG documents update script](https://github.com/geobtaa/workflows/tree/main/editing/geomg-documents-update).
+This can be done in GBL Admin manually (one by one) or with the [GBL Admin documents update script](https://github.com/geobtaa/workflows/tree/main/editing/GBL Admin-documents-update).